“Anything is possible. You just have to be creative”

 Okay.

-I mean, so our creative journey lately.
+I mean, so our creative journey has been going on lately.
 I’ll give you an example.
 And then I’ll go back to that last question.
-Because I don’t want to keep jumping over for your questions, we are.
+Because I don’t want to keep jumping over your questions, we are.
 This is something that we just had done while, for the storefront, well, we had it done for our Myrtle Beach location, but we’re no longer going there.

 Okay.